WangZhen-Ryan/Personal-Finance/README.md

 ## Backstory

-We are thrilled to introduce a transformative application addressing the complexities of personal finance, poised to redefine how individuals comprehend and manage their wealth.
-In an age where banking transactions unveil the essence of our personal lives, there is an increasing demand for a comprehensive personal finance and wealth management system.
-Our inspiration stems from the success of "Maybe Finance," a recent app launch that exemplifies the potential of connecting users to professional asset management.
-The current system seeks to be a catalyst in reshaping the traditional banking landscape, empowering individuals to deepen their understanding of the natural flow of their wealth.
+We are excited to unveil a groundbreaking application designed to simplify the intricacies of personal finance, setting a new standard in the way people understand and control their wealth.
+As banking transactions become more reflective of our daily lives, the need for an all-encompassing personal finance and wealth management solution becomes ever more apparent.
+This innovation is inspired by recent advancements in technology that have demonstrated the immense benefits of linking users with expert asset management services.
+Our system is poised to revolutionize the conventional banking framework, enabling individuals to gain a clearer insight into the dynamics of their financial resources.

 ## Local Development Setup